How to Become an Emergency Technician Quickly and Affordably

 • How to use advanced airway equipment and techniques to respond to respiratory emergencies

-• How to care for and respond to more complex life-threatening / serious issues
+• How to care for and respond to more complex life-threatening/serious issues

 Community College EMT Programs

-While almost all community colleges provide local residents with EMT training and certification programs, Tacoma Community College, located Tacoma, Washington, has earned notable recognition for its EMT courses and educational options.
+While almost all community colleges provide local residents with EMT training and certification programs, Tacoma Community College, located in Tacoma, Washington, has earned notable recognition for its EMT courses and educational options.
 Tacoma Community College (TCC) provides students with various levels of training to provide the necessary skills and information to perform medical care assistance outside of a hospital.

-TCC’s program provides students with state accredited training through various options.
-Students can choose from the 1 year paramedic / EMT training pathway in addition to extended EMT training pathways.
-Students who choose to pursue additional training and education can continue their coursework onto the 2 year program; with this option, once all prerequisites are completed, TCC students can continue to earn their Associate in Applied Sciences Degree by completing a minimum of 37 EMT-based training courses.
+TCC’s program provides students with state-accredited training through various options.
+Students can choose from the 1-year paramedic / EMT training pathway in addition to extended EMT training pathways.
+Students who choose to pursue additional training and education can continue their coursework onto the 2-year program; with this option, once all prerequisites are completed, TCC students can continue to earn their Associate in Applied Sciences Degree by completing a minimum of 37 EMT-based training courses.

 Students interested in pursuing EMT training and certification can begin by contacting and researching nearby schools.
 If students are looking to complete their training quickly, some community colleges may offer programs that can be completed in just six months.
-Generally, however, if EMT students plan to engage in their training for approximately one year, then they should be legally able to enter into the EMT professional job market.
-Once a student chooses his or her community college, the school can inform individuals on the various state-specific testing and certification requirements.
+Generally, if EMT students plan to engage in their training for approximately one year, they should be legally able to enter the EMT professional job market.
+Once a student chooses his or her community college, the school can inform individuals of the various state-specific testing and certification requirements.

 Additional Resources [+]